Summer Solstice - the Longest Day - Litha - Midsummer.

 And so the summer solstice is a time to pause… rejoice… its the peak of all life here in the northern hemisphere… we are at our closest to that big fire ball sun – maximum warmth, life, expansiveness!

 Our ancestors would have spent the Spring planning, toiling, preparing, sowing seeds and crops, I know for me right now it’s such a busy time in the garden and as a hedgerow herbalist – so much to forage and make.
-This year I held off sowing my seeds until the Spring equinox, and it paid off, all my seedlings took, and have grown strong so I have found it was definitely worth cultivating patience at Imbolc!
+For the last couple of years I have held off sowing my seeds until the Spring equinox, and up until this year, 2025, it paid off, all my seedlings took, and grew strong so it was definitely worth cultivating patience at Imbolc!
+However this year I am really struggling with getting seeds to sprout!
+It just makes me realise how lucky we are to not to have to need to grow things in our modern lives!
+And gives an understanding how leaving offerings to the deities and weather gods would have been just part of life!

 At Litha, our farming Ancestors could kick back and relax a bit, knowing Mother Nature was doing her thing!… its no coincidence that we still all pause for a break in the summer… the schools break-up, we take our holidays.
 Now is a social time, a time for community and connection, to see and feel the abundance all around us, to notice not only the growth of nature, our gardens, maybe our crops, but also bring attention to our own spiritual growth… how are the intentions and seeds that we planted earlier in the year within us flourishing?